Lieutenant Daring R.N.

-Lieutenant Daring R.N. is a 1935 British adventure film directed by Reginald Denham and starring Hugh Williams, Geraldine Fitzgerald and Frederick Lloyd.
-It was made by Butcher's Film Service at Cricklewood Studios.
+Lieutenant Daring R.N. (also known as Lieutenant Daring, Rn) is a 1935 British comedy adventure film directed by Reginald Denham and starring Hugh Williams, Geraldine Fitzgerald and Frederick Lloyd.
+It was written by Gerald Elliott and Frank Shaw, and It was made by Butcher's Film Service at Cricklewood Studios.
 It revived a popular character of the silent era, Lieutenant Bob Daring of the Royal Navy who featured in a series of productions made by British and Colonial Films.